We all know businesses need to be agile to keep up with the competition, but what does that mean?

 Composable thinking allows you to set your mindset flexibly to accept quick changes in market needs.

-Combination of principles of discovery, modularity, autonomy, orchestration, and compatible thinking guide enterprises on what to compose and when to compose.
+A combination of principles of discovery, modularity, autonomy, orchestration, and compatible thinking guide enterprises on what to compose and when to compose.

 It ensures that the business is flexible and resilient in structure and purpose.
 In addition, the structural capabilities give organizations mechanisms to architect the business.